Tour the Fort

 The first floor was like our modern living room and includes:

-- The two tables which belonged to the Lawson family and made about 1750 and made of wild cherry on the top and mahogany on the side panels.
+- The two tables which belonged to the Lawson family, made about 1750 and constructed of wild cherry on the top and mahogany on the side panels

 - On top of the desk are silhouettes of Charles and Margaret (White) McClung and over the desk is a map of the original layout of Knoxville